 Net position represents the difference between assets and liabilities.
 Net position invested in capital assets consists of capital assets, less accumulated depreciation.
 Net position is reported as restricted when there are limitations imposed on their use through legislation, legal responsibility or third-party requirement, which restrict the use of funds to a specific purpose.
 Funds received from the North Carolina State Specific Accounts are unrestricted but are invested as directed by the Board of Directors, with the income from investment being used for operating expenses and to fund grants.
-Grant funds received for rural broadband, disaster recovery, and flood mitigation projects are reported as restricted.
+Grant funds received for rural broadband and appropriations for disaster recovery, flood mitigation, and food distribution assistance projects are reported as restricted.
 When both restricted and unrestricted funds are available for expenditures, the Foundation's general policy is to first expend restricted resources then to expend unrestricted resources.